 - 2 tbsp olive oil

-Add the garlic, scallions, parsley, basil, 1 fillet of anchovy, lemon juice, and 1 tablespoon of tahini to the bowl of a food processor.
+- Add the garlic, scallions, parsley, basil, 1 fillet of anchovy, and lemon juice to the bowl of a food processor.
 Pulse a few times until the ingredients are roughly chopped.
 Then turn on the processor and, with it running, slowly pour in the olive oil.
 Continue processing until the sauce is smooth and finely chopped.

 - When I make the salmon I usually am using fillets about 1 inch thick.
 These fillets are a perfect medium at 6 minutes skin side and 1 minute flesh side.